Civics in CBSE Class VII

 First of all, let’s understand that mothers love and care can’t be valued, it is invaluable.
 Trying to attach a price tag to our mother’s love and care is not only inhuman, but also unethical.
 It will take away human values so much that children will stop loving their parents.
 Children will not take care of their parents in the old age either, and this is what is happening increasingly in Indian society.
 However, our society was not like this until feminism and consumerism came in.
 This has created a situation where Indian women do not have any responsibility in their families –

 For other kinds of household work (like cooking, cleaning etc.), even though men did not participate in that work, it was they (and not women) who invented all electrical equipment to help in domestic work. (details – here).
 Men have also taken the responsibility of paying the household maids to ease the workload on the women in their house.
-Result of valuing this work at a premium will be devastating for individual household as many would not be able to employ such domestic laborers.
-Since supply of such laborers are aplenty in India, if this work is valued at a premium many of these workers (most are women) will not get any employment.
+The result of valuing this work at a premium will be devastating for the individual household as many would not be able to employ such domestic laborers.
+Since the supply of such laborers are aplenty in India, if this work is valued at a premium many of these workers (most are women) will not get any employment.
 So, many of them will not get any work as a maid, as households stop employing them.
-We have seen this situation in US where the families need to do their household work themselves.
+We have seen this situation in the US where the families need to do their household work themselves.
 As a result, stay home moms (and dads as well under modern feminist norms), who would otherwise be happy with a maid, will be worse off with all work needed to be done by themselves.

-If anyone gets the benefit of such a situation that will be organized companies that will get abundant supply of cheap and skilled labor for their work.
+If anyone gets the benefit of such a situation that will be organized companies that will get an abundant supply of cheap and skilled labor for their work.

 Today, our children’s minds are being corrupted in the name of civics education in CBSE schools.
 They are told lies that their mothers are not respected because they remain in the home.
 It is also a myth that women (or anyone for that matter) will be better-off by slogging in big corporates.
 It is an empowerment that is already turning generations into psychopaths and children into criminals in the western societies.
 This was unheard of in India until recently but India is also catching up.
 All this in the name of empowerment and freedom.
-If this give some extra money to some women it will take away jobs from equal number of men and women around them will be worse off, too.
+If this gives some extra money to some women it will take away jobs from an equal number of men and women around them will be worse off, too.
 And all these come with a high cost of losing one’s family life, destroying the future generation and creating more and more psychological issues and crimes in the society.
 Our innocent and unsuspecting children are made a target by feminists so that they are converted into believing such feminist theories early in life and become feminists.
 This is nothing but taking our society to a bigger crisis by CBSE – all by manipulating our children.